 The figure above is for illustrative purposes.
-In the case of a discrepancy between the figure and the development requirements in Section 4.5.2, Section 4.5.2 shall govern.
+In the case of a discrepancy between the figure and the development requirements in Section 4.4.4, Section 4.4.4 shall govern.

-Figure 9: Existing Landscape Buffers along Bay Street and Highland Avenue
+Figure 10: Existing Landscape Buffers along Bay Street and Highland Avenue

-Existing Bay Street Landscape Buffer Area, looking southwest from Highland Ave.
+Existing Bay Street Landscape Buffer Area, looking southwest from Highland Ave. intersection

-Existing Highland Ave Landscape Buffer Area, looking north from Bay Street
+Existing Highland Ave Landscape Buffer Area, looking north from Bay Street intersection

-4.5.3 Site Access
+4.4.5 Site Access

 - a.
 Site access shall be from a point or points that will create the least impact to through-traffic on surrounding high-volume streets and to residential uses.
 No access shall be from Claremont Avenue. - b.
 At the time of site plan approval, the reviewing Boards shall determine whether changes to the existing George Street and Sherwood Street configurations are warranted to improve ingress and egress conditions and to minimize traffic impacts to surrounding residential uses.
 For the portion of George Street within Area B, changes could include, for example, conversion from one-way to two-way travel, the recommendation of new access easements, partial closures, and/or the allowance of a resident on-street parking permit program.
-Any such changes would need to be addressed in a traffic impact report, a required submission item for site plan review. - c.
-Where site access is controlled by a security gate, the gate shall be set back a minimum distance from a right-of-way to allow for the stacking of at least two (2) vehicles.
+Any such changes would need to be addressed in a traffic impact report, a required submission item for site plan review.

-d.
+- c.
+Where site access is controlled by a security gate, the gate shall be set back a minimum distance from a right-of-way to allow for the stacking of at least two (2) vehicles. - d.
 The egress-only drive at Bay Street in existence at the time of the adoption of this Redevelopment Plan shall be permitted to continue.

-5.0 Building Design and Architecture Guidelines
+5.0 Building and Architecture Design Standards

 The development of new commercial buildings within the redevelopment area should enhance the character of the hospital zone by respecting the adjacent residential neighborhoods and the general character of both the Township of Montclair and the Borough of Glen Ridge.
-These design standards prioritize the integration of local design character but also anticipate the development team and its designer will deliver a building or group of buildings that is distinctive and purposefully not the product of "design by committee."
+The following design standards prioritize the integration of local design character but also anticipate the development team and its designer will deliver a building or group of buildings that is distinctive and purposeful.
 In other words, in addition to requiring designers to respond directly to the character of an existing architectural context, these design standards support the creative contribution of the professional designer, who is tasked here with going beyond mere stylistic imitation to articulate a respectful 21st century design vision with its own internal logic and integrity.

-All development within the Plan Area is subject to the following standards and guidelines.
+All development within the Plan Area is subject to the following design standards.
 Deviations may be requested through a design waiver process and are not subject to the positive and negative criteria associated with the granting of variances.